mashby2022/Fifa-RAG/README.md

-# World Cup RAG Shell with Milvus
+# World Cup RAG Agent

 A shareable, Lovable-ready backend for a NeMo/NIM-aligned World Cup RAG demo.
 The product bar is the Media Intelligence NAT demo: clear answers, visible evidence, simple frontend flow, and behavior reviewers can inspect.